 - Letter of employment from company

-- Financial statements and tax returns of the company
+- Financial statements and tax returns from the company

 It usually takes about seven business days from submission of documents to obtain the work visa and work permit.